AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getChat**(`parameters`): `Promise`<[`chat`](../modules/index.types.default.md#chat-1)\>

-Returns information about a chat by its identifier, this is an offline request if the current user is not a bot
+Returns information about a chat by its identifier; this is an offline request if the current user is not a bot

 #### Parameters